 The school year in grades 7-9 is divided into three terms.
 At the end of each term, the students will receive an End of Term Report.
-The first 2 terms concentrate on the progress of that individual term, while the term 3 report card assesses the entire academic year.
-When the students get older, an increasing number of academic subjects will be graded on a numeric scale from 4-10, 4 being fail and 10 being outstanding.
+The first two terms concentrate on the progress of that individual term, while the Term 3 report card assesses the entire academic year.
+When the students get older, an increasing number of academic subjects will be graded on a numeric scale from 4-10, 4 being fail and 10 being outstanding

 In the selection of working methods, the characteristics of different subjects and the development of transversal competences are taken into consideration.
 The use of working methods typical for each subject promotes both the formation of organized knowledge structures and the adoption of skills.

 The secondary school grades also place emphasis on skills such as identifying, processing, analyzing, etc., however, their methods and application thereof differ from those used with younger students, due to the older students’ abilities to facilitate their own enquiry and academic output.
 The school’s and, particularly, the teachers’ roles are to provide a functioning and easily accessible theoretical and practical framework within which students are able to increase their independent, life-long learning skills.